ChainSafe/ui-monorepo/README.md

 #### **`packages/common-components`**

 Various components (atoms/molecules) that are used in the development of UI's.
-This package forms the base of the UI providing composable components, form elements, icons, small scope elements.
+This package forms the base of the UI providing composable components, form elements, icons, small scope elements...

 #### **`packages/common-theme`**